Skip to content

 "Staircase up" — AAB092

-Where the centre has several floors, NaviLens labels the stairs and the lift (AAB01F) separately.
+Where the center has several floors, NaviLens labels the stairs and the elevator (AAB01F) separately.
 Patients can choose which way to use, without assuming the first door they find is the right one.

-• Emergency access to the centre with a blue lit sign "URGENCIAS", glass door with a NaviLens code and black stone skirting; on the floor, a strip reading "ESPERE SU TURNO POR FAVOR".
+• Emergency access to the center with a blue lit sign "URGENCIAS", glass door with a NaviLens code and black stone skirting; on the floor, a strip reading "ESPERE SU TURNO POR FAVOR".

 08 · Emergencies